EvoACC/EvoACC/README.txt

 --- Running Experiments ---

 To run experiments simply execute 'experiment_run.bsh'.
-This will download the experiment git repo: 'git@bitbucket.org:BobbyBruce1990/experiment.git' (you must request access to this repo).
-This repo contains its own README for information.

 --- Description of OpenACC-GI's functionality and features ---

 This tool contains various components.
 The following is a high-level overview.